Skip to main content

 Workato is the AI-first iPaaS that has emerged as the strongest mid-market and enterprise alternative to MuleSoft for teams prioritizing speed of automation over deep API governance.
 With 14,000+ pre-built connectors, an AI copilot for natural-language recipe building, and a 4.7/5 G2 rating across 751+ reviews, Workato has become the default iPaaS for IT-business collaboration use cases.

-The trade-offs versus MuleSoft are real.
-Workato is genuinely faster to value for simple-to-mid-complexity automations, but it does not match MuleSoft on API design-first development, full API lifecycle governance, or capacity-based pricing transparency at the largest deployments.
-Pricing typically lands at $15,000-$25,000/year entry, with mid-market deals at $40,000-$120,000/year – still expensive, but usually 30-40% cheaper than the equivalent MuleSoft contract for the same use cases.
+The trade-offs versus MuleSoft are real: Workato is genuinely faster to value for simple-to-mid-complexity automations, but it does not match MuleSoft on API design-first development, full API lifecycle governance, or capacity-based pricing transparency at the largest deployments.
+Pricing typically lands at $15,000-$25,000/year entry, with mid-market deals at $40,000-$120,000/year, usually 30-40% cheaper than the equivalent MuleSoft contract for the same use cases.
+Our iPaaS tools guide covers the broader category.
+Best for: mid-market and enterprise teams that prioritize speed of automation and AI-powered building over MuleSoft’s deep API governance.

 4. Celigo

-Pricing structure: Free Edition for 2 endpoints; Professional, Premium, and Enterprise tiers from approximately $1,000/month and scaling with Endpoint count and Integration Apps.
-Celigo’s NetSuite expertise is particularly strong – if NetSuite is a system of record in your stack, Celigo deserves a serious look.
-The platform also includes JavaScript scripting, Git-based version control, and universal API connectors for custom integrations beyond the pre-built apps.
+Pricing runs from a Free Edition for two endpoints through Professional, Premium, and Enterprise tiers from approximately $1,000/month, scaling with endpoint count and Integration Apps.
+Celigo’s NetSuite expertise is particularly strong, and the platform also includes JavaScript scripting, Git-based version control, and universal API connectors for custom integrations beyond the pre-built apps.
+Best for: mid-market teams running standard SaaS combinations (especially NetSuite, Shopify, Salesforce) who want pre-built integration apps rather than custom API designs.

 5. SnapLogic

-Pricing typically begins at $48,000/year for mid-market deployments and $100,000/year for enterprise tiers.
-It is meaningfully cheaper than MuleSoft at the largest deployments but still firmly enterprise-priced.
-The trade-off versus MuleSoft: SnapLogic is faster to value and less developer-heavy, but its API management capabilities are less mature than Anypoint API Manager and the ecosystem of certified developers and partners is smaller.
+Pricing typically begins at $48,000/year for mid-market deployments and $100,000/year for enterprise tiers, meaningfully cheaper than MuleSoft at the largest deployments but still firmly enterprise-priced.
+The trade-off versus MuleSoft: SnapLogic is faster to value and less developer-heavy, but its API management capabilities are less mature than Anypoint API Manager and its certified-developer ecosystem is smaller.
+Best for: enterprises that want AI-first integration with a similar feature surface to MuleSoft but at 40-50% lower total cost.

 6. Apigee (Google Cloud)

-Pricing: 60-day evaluation is free.
-Pay-as-you-go is $20 per million API calls.
-Standard is $500/month (15M calls included).
-Enterprise starts at $2,500/month and typically lands at $25,000-$100,000/year in practice.
-The new Standard API Proxy operates at 1/5th the cost of the Extensible Proxy, which materially improves the price-performance for high-volume API programs.
-The trade-off: Apigee is pure API management – no application integration, no ETL, no EDI – so you typically pair it with a separate iPaaS or build the integration layer yourself.
+A 60-day evaluation is free, pay-as-you-go is $20 per million API calls, Standard is $500/month with 15M calls included, and Enterprise starts at $2,500/month and typically lands at $25,000-$100,000/year in practice.
+The newer Standard API Proxy operates at a fraction of the cost of the Extensible Proxy, which materially improves price-performance for high-volume programs.
+The trade-off: Apigee is pure API management with no application integration, ETL, or EDI, so you typically pair it with a separate iPaaS.
+Best for: organizations decoupling API management from iPaaS, especially those already on Google Cloud or running large external developer programs.

 7. Tray.ai

-Pricing is meaningfully more accessible than MuleSoft.
-Pro at $595/month (250,000 starter task credits, 3 workspaces).
-Team and Enterprise tiers scale up with custom pricing.
-G2 rating is 4.5/5 across 157 reviews.
-The trade-offs versus MuleSoft: less mature on API governance and developer ecosystem, but dramatically faster to deploy and significantly less expensive across all tiers.
+Pricing is meaningfully more accessible than MuleSoft, with Pro at $595/month (250,000 starter task credits, three workspaces) and Team and Enterprise tiers scaling up with custom pricing, alongside a 4.5/5 G2 rating across 157 reviews.
+The trade-offs versus MuleSoft: less mature API governance and a smaller developer ecosystem, but dramatically faster to deploy and significantly less expensive across all tiers.
+Best for: mid-market and enterprise teams that want enterprise iPaaS capability without MuleSoft’s IT-only posture or six-figure entry pricing.

 8. Jitterbit